YelloMenace/yello/README.md

 # YelloMenace

 Hey, I'm YelloMenace, preferably known as Yello >.< .
-I am quite new to coding but I'm not going to let that stop me from learning more about different languages!
+I am quite new to coding but I'm not going to let that stop me from learning more about different languages! and Kornilis is bad

 ### 👤 My Story (kinda)